OpenActTextDev/OpenActTextDev.github.io/README.md

 *  A **Steering Committee** has assembled a set of [Guiding Principles](https://openacttextdev.github.io/LDA_Ed2_Strategy/) to be used to direct the development of the second edition.
 *  Prospective contributors should start with our [Style Guide](https://ewfrees.github.io/StyleGuideLDA/index.html)
-*  [This repository][(https://OpenActTextDev.github.io/InteractiveLDA/index.html](https://openacttextdev.github.io/InteractiveFeatures/)) describes the interactive features being contemplated for *Loss Data Analytics*.
+*  [This repository](https://OpenActTextDev.github.io/InteractiveLDA/index.html](https://openacttextdev.github.io/InteractiveFeatures/) describes the interactive features being contemplated for *Loss Data Analytics*.
 *  The most recent version of the book is available at [online version](https://OpenActTextDev.github.io/LDA_Ed2/index.html) in *.html* format.
 *  The source code is available at our [GitHub site](https://github.com/OpenActTextDev/LDA_Ed2).

 ## Life Contingencies

 The initial focus of the project is on *Loss Data Analytics* although we hope to expand to other actuarial texts.
 In that spirit, a small group has started work on another core discipline within actuarial science.

-The tentative title is [Life Contingencies: The Mathematics, Statistics, and Economics of Life Insurance](https://openacttextdev.github.io/LifeCon/).
-See the development [GitHub Site](https://github.com/openacttextdev/LifeCon).
+*  The tentative title is [Life Contingencies: The Mathematics, Statistics, and Economics of Life Insurance](https://openacttextdev.github.io/LifeCon/); this provides an initial draft of the text.
+*  See the development [GitHub Site](https://github.com/openacttextdev/LifeCon) for the underpinning code.

 ***